 Add the garlic and cook until light golden brown stirring frequently.

 Add the entire jar of cherry peppers to the sauce pan including the juices.
-Cook until the juices have reduced by half.
+Cook until the juices have reduced by about half (see notes below)

 Remove from heat and allow to cool slightly.